-We carefully selected 100 movies from the highly rated movies on IMDb\footnote{http://www.imdb.com/}, covering a wide range of genres, years and countries.
+We carefully select 100 movies from the top-rated movies on IMDb~\cite{imdb}, covering a wide range of genres, years, and countries ((see Appendix~\ref{appx:100movies} for their statistics)).
 The average length of the movies is 125.7 minutes.
-To ensure the purity of the visual information in our experiments, our movie data does not contain embedded subtitles.
-Additionally, we collect the external subtitles for each movie, and each subtitle contains the start and end timestamps corresponding to the dialogue in the video content.
-Only during the annotation process, the movie data includes embedded subtitles to facilitate the understanding of the movie content by annotators.
-The collected movies are publicly available from the internet, and are allowed to be crawled according to the service contract of the website.
-Considering copyright issue, we will only release the pretrained features of movies.
-Furthermore, our data source does not contain any information that names or uniquely identifiable individuals or offensive content.
+To ensure the purity of the visual information in our experiments, the movie data we used does not include embedded subtitles.
+However, we have collected external subtitles for each movie, which provide the precise start and end timestamps for the dialogue in the video content.
+We engaged the expertise of 50 annotators to ensure high-quality QA annotations.
+During the annotation process, we temporarily included embedded subtitles in the movie data to assist the annotators in understanding the movie content.
+Below, we describe in detail our QA design and annotation process.